jelena-tica/TIGER/README.md

 transductions.

 If your favorite MEI caller does not provide such filter, Repeat Masker files can be used.
-You can download them from the [UCSC Genome Browser](http://hgdownload.soe.ucsc.edu/downloads.html).
-You can type the following on the command line (shown here for the orangutan genome):
+You can download them from the [UCSC Genome Browser](http://hgdownload.soe.ucsc.edu/downloads.html), by typing the following on the command line (shown here for the orangutan genome):

 	wget http://hgdownload.soe.ucsc.edu/goldenPath/ponAbe2/bigZips/chromOut.tar.gz
 	tar -zxvf chromOut.tar.gz

-and remove the header from each file (if separated by chromosome) or from one file (if there is only one file).
+Please make sure to remove the header from each file (if separated by chromosome) or from one file (if there is only one file).
 If you are only looking at specific repeats, e.g. L1, you can first extract only L1.
 Once you have one Repeat Masker file containing all chromosomes without headers, you can contruct bed file by extracting `query chromosome`, `position in query (begin)` and `position in query (end)` or columns 5, 6 and 7 separated by TAB.
 Therefore